awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-log-file-examples.md

 }]}
 ```

 The following example shows that the Amazon EC2 console backend called the `CreateKeyPair` action in response to requests initiated by the IAM user Alice\.
-Note that the `responseElements` contain a hash of the key pair and that the key material has been removed by AWS\.
+Note that the `responseElements` contain a hash of the key pair and that AWS removed the key material\.

 ```
 {"Records": [{